-Second largest town after Carlow town in County Carlow, Ireland is Tullow.
+Tullow is the second largest town after Carlow town in County Carlow.

-It is a small market town located on the River Slaney Valley in the midst of rich, fertile agricultural land, where the N81 road intersects with the R725.
-Tullow is located ten miles east of Carlow.
+It is a small market town located on the River Slaney Valley in the midst of rich, fertile agricultural land.
+It is where the N81 road intersects with the R725.
+So, it is located ten miles east of Carlow.

-It is known locally as the granite town because of its magnificent stone approach roads as well as its granite public buildings.
+Moreover, it is known locally as a granite town because of its magnificent stone approach roads as well as its granite public buildings.

-Tullow Museum features a splendid collection of artefacts reflecting local history, in particular Fr.
+What`s more, Tullow Museum features a splendid collection of artifacts reflecting local history.
+In particular, Fr.
 Murphy’s connection with the town, including what are alleged to be his last vestments.
-Tullow Museum is housed in an attractive, stone built, former Methodist church at the River Slaney Bridge.
+The Museum is housed in an attractive, stone-built, former Methodist church at the River Slaney Bridge.

-In Tullow town there is a Tullow Parish Church of the Most Holy Rosary.
-This church was built by Bishop Daniel Delany in 1805 and the fine tower and spire were added in 1833.
-It is catholic church with granite ashlar Gothic Revival tower having traceried belfry, pinnacles and needle spire.
+Besides, there is a Tullow Parish Church of the Most Holy Rosary.
+This church was built by Bishop Daniel Delany in 1805.
+And the fine tower and spire were added in 1833.
+It is a catholic church with a granite ashlar Gothic Revival tower having a traceried belfry, pinnacles, and needle spire.

-In the heart of Tullow is situated famous The Tara Arms – a family run Bar & Restaurant, in existence for the last 150 years and is lucky enough to enjoy a very healthy local patronage.
+Also, in the heart of town is situated the famous Tara Arms.
+It is a family-run Bar & Restaurant, in existence for the last 150 years, and is lucky enough to enjoy a very healthy local patronage.

-The others attractions in Tullow are: Bishop Daniel Delany Museum, The Abbey Graveyard, Tullow Bridge, Water Bailiff`s Hut, Tullow Courthouse and Tullow Town Park.
+The other attractions in Tullow are Bishop Daniel Delany Museum, The Abbey Graveyard, Tullow Bridge, Water Bailiff`s Hut, Tullow Courthouse, and Tullow Town Park.

-Ring of the Rath is about 6 km east of Tullow in County Wicklow.
+Ring of the Rath is about 6 km east of town in County Wicklow.
 It is one of the largest and most impressive stone hillforts in Ireland.